-- Call in Personnel by Established Procedures Establish a priority call-out sequence.
-Transmission Owner/Generation Owner and PJM management are notified by the dispatcher.
-Support staff calls are made by a supervisor.
-This allows the dispatcher to restore the system.
-The dispatcher also calls in additional personnel as needed. - Notify Plants Plants are regularly informed of system status as it impacts each plant.
-A person at each plant is assigned as a station communicator, who is continuously available for communication with the system operators during and after unit synchronization. - Notify Field Locations Personnel in field locations are notified that a system shutdown has taken place and that routine work on transmission or distribution facilities should be curtailed or completed expeditiously. - Notify Management Management is kept continuously informed of system status during the restoration process. - Notify Public Relations and Authorities A person in each Transmission Owner/Generation Owner is assigned to contact Public Relations, and authorities, i.e. D.O.E., NERC, Public Utilities Commissions (or equivalent).
-Dispatchers are not to be used for this function. - Report Status to PJM Communications are established immediately between the Transmission Owners experiencing the disturbance and PJM and directly between adjacent Transmission Owners or control areas.
+- Call in Personnel by Established Procedures Additional operating staff should be called in accordance to pre-existing procedures. - Notify Plants Plants are regularly informed of system status as it impacts each plant.
+A person at each plant is assigned as a station communicator, who is continuously available for communication with the system operators during and after unit synchronization. - Notify Field Locations Personnel in field locations are notified that a system shutdown has taken place and that routine work on transmission or distribution facilities should be curtailed or completed expeditiously. - Notify Management Management is kept continuously informed of system status during the restoration process. - Notify Public Relations and Authorities A person in each Transmission Owner/ Generator Operator is assigned to contact Public Relations, and authorities, i.e., D.O.E., NERC, Public Utilities Commissions (or equivalent).
+Operators are not to be used for this function. - Report Status to PJM Communications are established immediately between the Transmission Owners experiencing the disturbance and PJM and directly between adjacent Transmission Owners or Balancing Authorities.